Trainings

 Virtual

-This is a USDA required course that emphasizes the most important civil rights information designed to support CalFresh Healthy Living (CFHL) work and the communities served.
+This is a United States Department of Agriculture (USDA) required course that emphasizes the most important civil rights information designed to support CalFresh Healthy Living (CFHL) work and the communities served.
 Please note, all CFHL funded staff, including state and local staff, must complete the Civil Rights training each year.

 Civil Rights